 - pinch of red pepper flakes (optional)

-- Prep Grill: Prepare the grill for pizza method targeting 500 degrees on the stone.
-For our MAK Grill we set it at 450 degrees, we make sure we have an elevated shelf and place the pizza stone on the shelf.
+- Prep Grill: Prepare the pellet grill for pizza method targeting 500 degrees on the stone.
+For our pellet grill we set it at 450 degrees, and we make sure we have an elevated shelf and place the pizza stone on the shelf.
 We then close the lid and let it warm up.
-After about 20 minutes, the stone should be running at 500 – 525 degrees F.
+After about 20 minutes, the stone should be running at 500 – 525 degrees F. Or use the High or Grill setting on your pit.

 - Prep Dough and Peel: Dust a pizza peel with flour and large grit cornmeal and roll out dough to a 12-inch diameter.
 Slightly move the peel back and forth to see if the dough will move.
 If it doesn’t, it’s sticking to the peel and you need to carefully lift one side of the dough and add more flour and cornmeal.
 Repeat on the other side until the pizza can easily slide on the peel.
 Do this before adding the pizza toppings.